 Part of the Department’s mission is to identify emerging social and economic trends.
 Analyzing these trends enables it to select the most relevant research results to be promoted through transfers to the social and economic sectors.

-- 397 CNRS units involved in the competitiveness clusters
+- more than 430 CNRS units involved in the 48 competitiveness clusters

-- 120 laboratories involved in the CNRS Carnot institutes
+- 126 laboratories involved in 23 Carnot institutes

 For information about licensing, please contact our office at email@example.com